BrianSteel/Vue-Js-Practise/README.md

 ### Look Out!
 One Error Here

 - Deliberately mutates props in Header and Footer Components
-- So creates an anti-pattern in the created function
+- So creates an anti-pattern in the changeTitle function
 - can be solved with computed prop

 ## Build Setup